 MySQL and MariaDB include the mysqldump utility to simplify the process to create a backup of a database or system of databases.
 Using

-mysqldump is a form of logical backup, as opposed to a physical backup, which is a copy of the filesystem structure which contains your data.
+If your database isn’t accessible for any reason, you can instead create a physical backup, which is a copy of the filesystem structure which contains your data.

 The instructions in this guide apply to both MySQL and MariaDB.
 For simplification, the name MySQL will be used to apply to either.